mazwat/mazwat.github.io/arduino-lm.md

 In this lecture we will look at Arduino in subsequent lectures we will explore the other elements of the workflow.

-## Arduino UNO
+## Introduction to the Arduino UNO
  The arduino is a single board microcontroller designed to be used a controller for robotics and electronics projects.
  It is comprised of a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1MjQ3Mjk4NywtMTA4MzU4MTU3OSwtMT
+eyJoaXN0b3J5IjpbNTc1NDkwODI1LC0xMDgzNTgxNTc5LC0xMj
-IwNTQ2ODczN119
+A1NDY4NzM3XX0=
 -->